 For those of us in relationships with someone from another country, meeting the family can be quite an experience.
 That goes double when your partner’s native language differs from your own.
 Here are some tips for when the foreign in-laws meet.
 Take a deep breath.

 Learning a language is hard.
 What do you do when you aren’t sure about a clear path forward?
-Private lessons can be expensive and books can be ineffective and boring.
+Private lessons can be expensive and books can be ineffective and boring so here’s my Lingoda review.
 How can a language learner boost their foreign language skills?
-Here’s why you should consider learning French with Lingoda.
+Here’s why you should consider learning French with Lingoda and get started today.

-A question people ask me quite often about speaking French is, “Do you translate French into English in your head before speaking?”
+A question people ask me quite often about speaking French is, “Do you translate from French to English in your head before speaking?”
+My honest answer at this point is no and here’s why.
+There’s no time to translate when you’re speaking a foreign language in real time.

 No matter how compassionate or empathetic you are, sometimes the only way to truly understand something is to experience it for yourself.
 I never really considered what life might be like for someone with a foreign accent… until I experienced it as an American living in France.

-But the real marker of progress is when native French speakers stop complimenting you on your French.
+A real marker of progress is when native French speakers stop complimenting you on your French.
 That’s when you know you’ve majorly improved.
-Yes, really.
-Why is this the case?
+Here’s why compliments mean you aren’t fluent.